-Maintaining an Ethical Approach/Medicolegal issues

-How confident do you feel about your knowledge of the following issues and how to apply the theories in practice?
-1 \

-Adults with Incapacity/Power of Attorney/DNARs/Advanced Directives
+Maintaining an Ethical Approach/Medicolegal issues How confident do you feel about your knowledge of the following issues and how to apply the theories in practice?
+1 1 Adults with Incapacity/Power of Attorney/DNARs/End of life issues Competency and consent Awareness of own values and beliefs which may affect attitude toward those with cancer or who are dying.
+Respect for values, beliefs, dignity and autonomy of the patient Maintaining Performance/Learning and Teaching How confident do you feel with undertaking the following?
+1 1 1 • Audit Significant Event Analysis • Presenting • Dr as teacher • Leadership

-Competency

-• Consent

-• Advocacy

-Mental Health Act

-Driving Regulations

-Respect for values, beliefs, dignity and autonomy of the patient

-Recognition of abuse and how to act on suspicions

-Maintaining Performance/Learning and Teaching

-How confident do you feel with undertaking the following?
-5 5 1

-• Audit

-• SEA

-• Presenting

-• Dr as Teacher

-• Leadership